 Be aware that honey is probably used as a sweetener in most manufactured products.
 However, all of the germs will have been killed during the production and so it should not be dangerous for your child.

 Cold pressed oils that have not been refined should also never be given to your child.
 Refined oils will look different.
 This is because during the refinement all of the pollutants such as pesticides, heavy metals, and fungal toxins have been completely removed.

 Full fat yoghurt, fromage frais, and other dairy products containing full fat milk should not be given to your child, no matter how beautifully coloured the package is or whether it has their favourite character printed on it.
 In almost all of these products there is a lot of processed sugar and this can lead to tooth decay.

 Here comes the good news

 Your child can eat lots of fruits and vegetables as often as they like.
+This is important for a healthy life for babies.
 They should be eaten every day.
 Fruit and vegetables contain the most important nutrients for healthy growth.